deriveitCreator/deriveit/README.md

 - The `page.tsx` sends the article links (or article content if in `\article` folder) and design number to `clientPart.tsx`.
 This file is suppose to run on the server.

-- The `clientPart.tsx` gets the article links (or article content) and design number from the `page.tsx` and then sets the header and body based on the design number.
-The file runs on the client side.

 - The `layout.tsx` sets the title

 - The `not-found.tsx` handles the 404 errors.